awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 to produce the desired default behaviors:

 - Provide valid materials using a keyring or master key provider as input.
-- Use a sensisble default if the algorithm suite is unspecified on encryption.
+- Use a sensible default if the algorithm suite is unspecified on encryption.

 We can do this by providing two different CMM implementations that each tackle one of the above requirements: